son-n-pham/All-About-LMM/marble.md

 ## What next?

 Deploy multi-agent to see if it can improve.
-Multi-agent framework would be from either Crew AI or AutoGen, probably run LLM agents on Grok or directly from Anthropic or OpenAI as my personal 7-year-old Dell XPS13 is too slow to run reasonable LLMs locally by Ollama or LM Studio.
+Multi-agent framework would be from either Crew AI or AutoGen, probably run LLM agents on Groq or directly from Anthropic or OpenAI as my personal 7-year-old Dell XPS13 is too slow to run reasonable LLMs locally by Ollama or LM Studio.